tschoffelen/tschoffelen/content/using-ai-in-github-pull-requests.md

 	issue_number: context.issue.number,
 });

-// Check if we already posted a preview URL comment const existingComment = comments.data.find((comment) =>
+// Check if the bot already posted a comment const existingComment = comments.data.find((comment) =>
-	comment.body.includes("Suggested forum post for this feature update:"), );
+	comment.body.includes("Suggested forum post"),
+);

 // If not, create a new comment, otherwise update the existing one